eclipse-sumo/sumo/docs/web/docs/index.md

 <hTitles >Simulation of Urban MObility<hr style="border: 0.5px solid #338033;"></hTitles>

+!!! note "Deadline extended"
+    Due to numerous requests we are extending the deadline for the paper and presentation submission **until 31 January 2020**.
+We are looking forward to seeing you at the SUMO conference!

 !!! conference "SUMO User Conference 2020"
     The [SUMO User Conference 2020](http://sumo.dlr.de/2020/) takes place **May, 11-13, 2020** in Berlin.